experientator/permix/paper/paper.md

 ## Summary

 PerMix is a Python framework designed to address a critical bottleneck in perovskite materials science: the precise and reproducible calculation of precursor stoichiometry for multicomponent synthesis.
 The field's advancement via "compositional engineering" [@Zhang2023Composition; @Saliba2019Polyelemental] is often hindered by minor stoichiometric deviations that cause significant irreproducibility in device performance and stability [@Fassl2018Fractional; @Falk2020Effect].
 PerMix automates high-precision mass calculations, bridging the gap between compositional design and experimental execution.
-It features an arbitrary-precision engine to eliminate floating-point errors, a combinatorial algorithm for generating and ranking all valid synthesis pathways, and an intuitive graphical user interface (GUI) built with CustomTkinter.
+It features an arbitrary-precision engine to eliminate floating-point errors, a combinatorial algorithm for generating and ranking all valid synthesis pathways, and an intuitive graphical user interface (GUI) built with Tkinter.
 These capabilities are essential for accelerating automated, high-throughput materials discovery workflows [@Higgins2020Chemical].

 ## Statement of Need